 This is TALK OF THE NATION.
 I'm Neal Conan in Washington.
-Sanford trails in South Carolina, the Democrats get it on in Massachusetts, and the lady from Maine scoffs at sequestration.
+In the end, it's not close in South Carolina.
+Polls show it could be in Massachusetts.
+And the president studies up on Korean culture.
 It's Wednesday and time for a...

 CONAN: Edition of the political junkie.